 A good quality commercial feed has exactly the right balance of protein, calcium and minerals.
 The absolute top quality, and what I'd always recommend, is organic, non-GMO food for layers.

 Ask about options at your local feed store, which will probably be the least expensive way to buy.
 Otherwise, it's easily sourced online.

 Instead, use an automatic feeder like this one, and allow them free access during the day.

-Hens able to free range can find greens like clover, nutritious weeds, plenty of insects and perhaps the occasional windfall fruit to eat.
-Any green, leafy greens, healthy veg or fruit are a great addition to a hen's diet and can actually alter the nutritional value of her eggs.
+Hens able to free range can find greens like clover, nutritious weeds, flowers and plants, plenty of insects and perhaps the occasional windfall fruit to eat.
+Any leafy greens, healthy veg or fruit are a great addition to a hen's diet and can actually alter the nutritional value of her eggs.

 Kitchen scraps are fine, but make sure they're not fatty, salty or sugary.
 Excesses of any of those things are as bad for chickens as they are for humans.

 Be careful though.
 Some foods are potentially fatal for chickens.
 This article spells out things chickens should not eat - ever.

 But treats, even healthy treats, should be offered in moderation.

 No matter what food your hens have, they also need to be offered additional calcium.
 Around 4 grammes of calcium is needed for every egg.
 It's needed to keep their egg shells strong, so they assimilate it during the night when the shells form in their oviduct.